dilawar/libsoda-cxx/README.md

 C++17 port of the LSODA ODE solver.
 LSODA automatically switches between Adams (non-stiff) and BDF (stiff) integration methods with adaptive step size.

-_The eariliest version was written by hand.
-Lately tests, cmake harness, and docs have been touched by Claude._
+_The code is mostly written by hand.
+Recently, a few tests, cmake harness, and docs are touched by Claude._

 ## Usage